Fer-Jg/TownyAdvanced-Spanish/Towny-Commands.md

         -   circle/rect - Set a shape.
             -   {# (radius around current position)} - Radius of the area to set notforsale.
     -   evict - Used to remove a plot from a plot owner, usually by the mayor or assistant.
+    -   trust
+        - add {name} - Adds a player as Trusted on the plot.
+        - remove {name} - Removes a player from being Trusted on the plot.
     -   perm - Shows the perm line of the plot in which the player stands.
+        - gui - opens the GUI to configure the plot perm override.
+        - add {name} - Adds a player to the plot perm override.
+        - remove {name} - Removes a player from the plot perm override.
     -   perm hud - Toggles on/off the plot perm hud scoreboard which shows the perm line of the plot in which the player stands along with more useful plot info.
     -   set
         -   reset - Sets a shop/embassy/arena/wilds plot back to a normal plot.